duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

     laptop $ source /opt/ros/kinetic/setup.bash

-Then run,

-    laptop $ roscore

-Make a note of the hostname of the computer running the ROS Master.
+Then make a note of the hostname of the computer running the ROS Master.
 You will need that later.
-The hostname can also be seen after running `roscore`, where it will show it in a line similar to:
+When you run `roscore` this will show in a line similar to:

 ```
 auto-starting new master